GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 1. Open a QGIS project
 2. In the very down right corner of QGIS you find the button `EPSG`.
 The number next to it is the EPSG Code currently used in the project.
 To see more information, or to change the CRS, click on the `Current CRS`-button ![](/fig/EPSG_Code.png).
 3. The window `Project Properties` will open.
-Here you can view all availble CRS/EPSG-Code and their properties.
+Here you can view all available CRS/EPSG-Code and their properties.
 4. To change the CRS/EPSG code, select the one you want to use and click `Apply`.